 Every year, countless fires start and garments get scorched because people forget to shut off their iron.

-This iron has an automatic shutoff time of 30 minutes, reducing the risk of fires.
-The iron still stays hot for quite some time after the shutoff timer is reached, so you can proceed to iron your clothes at this time if you wish.
+The Oliso TG1600 has an auto shut-off time of 30 minutes, reducing the risk of fires.
+The soleplate still stays hot for quite some time after the shutoff timer is reached, so you can proceed to press your clothes at this time if you wish.

-Continuous vertical and horizontal bursts of water are provided, so you can confidently iron all of your quilts and garments as efficiently as possible.
+Continuous vertical and horizontal bursts of water are provided, so you can confidently press all of your quilts and garments as efficiently as possible.

-The handle is high-tech.
-When users lift their hand off of the handle, the iron will lift up off of the garment.
+The handle is the best in high-tech.
+When users lift their hand off of the handle, the soleplate will lift up off of the garment.
 This will help you avoid: